kimozhang/vue-element-popup/README.md

 # Options

-- title: the title of dialog
+Support most options on el-dialog component.

+## Special options

 - content: to display content in dialog
 - props: declared props in the content component
 - cache: whether to cache instance of dialog, default is true

+## el-dialog options

+- title: title of dialog
+- width: width of dialog